Hunting Dog Breeds: 21 Best Dogs for Waterfowl, Upland Birds, Bears, and Small Game

-The moment a pointer streaks across a stubble field like a bolt of white lightning… Or when a Labrador retriever vaults after a fallen greenhead… Or when a springer spaniel levitates from the switchgrass, jaws snapping at a pheasant’s tail feathers… When a pack of blueticks strike scent, and the night suddenly throbs with their urgent music… Whenever and wherever we hunt with dogs, we engage in a partnership that spans tens of thousands of years—a partnership so intimate and mutually beneficial that we’ve essentially co-evolved.
-Some evidence even suggests that the qualities dogs brought to the Stone Age helped allow our ancestors’ brains to devote less capacity to sensory functions, clearing the decks for intellectual growth.
+What’s the best hunting dog breed?
+That depends on who you ask.
+For some hunters, it’s all about the moment a pointer streaks across a stubble field like a bolt of white lightning.
+Or when a Labrador retriever vaults after a fallen greenhead.
+Or when a springer spaniel levitates from the switchgrass, jaws snapping at a pheasant’s tail feathers.
+When a pack of blueticks strike scent, and the night suddenly throbs with their urgent music.
+Whenever and wherever we hunt with dogs, we engage in a partnership that spans tens of thousands of years—a partnership so intimate and mutually beneficial that we’ve essentially co-evolved.
+Some evidence even suggests that the qualities that hunting dog breeds brought to the Stone Age helped allow our ancestors’ brains to devote less capacity to sensory functions, clearing the decks for intellectual growth.
 In other words, dogs made us human.

 It’s also the case, as many experiments have shown, that dogs have a unique ability to read our body language and respond to subtle cues.
 Not that this comes as news to anyone who’s tried to slip past his dog carrying a shotgun.
 You might as well try to sneak the sunrise past a rooster.

 And that, ultimately, is why we hunt with dogs: Because they love it, and live for it, as much as we do.
 Possibly even more than we do.
 We depend on their skill and artistry and we admire their tenacity and courage.
 But what keeps us going is their passion.
 It pulls us along in its slipstream and spurs us to hold up our end of the partnership as loftily as they do theirs.
 Here, we salute the very best of them. —Tom Davis